 FACT: You must include a physical address where documents can be served if required – you can’t use only a website URL or PO Box address.
 If you don’t want to use your home address, look into getting a virtual mailbox or ask your accountant if you can use their address for your registered business address.

 MYTH #5: You only need to comply with the ACCC cosmetics labelling standard

 FACT: Actually, there are at least six different laws and regulations to consider when creating your labels, including the Australian Consumer Law, national trade measurement laws and Poisons Standard.
-If you want to get a handy list of everything you need to include on a label, plus an example of a compliant label, check out my Cosmetic Labelling Essentials guide (only $99 when you purchase the cosmetic versus therapeutic claims guide).
+If you want to get a handy list of everything you need to include on a label, plus an example of a compliant label, check out my Cosmetic Labelling Essentials guide.

 MYTH #6: You can say ingredients are ‘traditionally used’ for a therapeutic benefit